The Freelancer's Mobile Office: Systems and Tools Every Freelancer Needs

 Email Marketing

 There are plenty of email marketing providers to choose from.
 I started with MailerLite because it was easy to use and packed with many features for the price.
-I tried ConvertKit, which was okay, but the last time I checked, the free version didn't include automation.
+I tried ConvertKit (now Kit), which was okay, but the last time I checked, the free version didn't include automation.
 What's the point?!
-Drip I didn't care for at all.
-I also dipped my toes in Flodesk but found they were more design-oriented, and the features weren't as robust.
+Drip, I didn't care for at all.
+I also dipped my toes into Flodesk, but found it more design-oriented, with features that weren't as robust.
 Who cares if your emails look good if nobody reads them?

 Social Media